gabesargeant/blog/gabrielsargeant/content/posts/usefulstuff-01/index.md

 I'm throwing an error rather than trying to recover, that's to avoid burying fault recovery logic inside something that should just be pass or fail.

-It's like there' a GAP in the serverless open source library market for all this glue like functions.
+It's like there' a GAP in the serverless open source library market for all these many glue like functions.

-**What about Golang?**
+anyway, there's more to remember.. so I'll be writing a few of these.

-So, same payload, slightly different logic.
+---